Meiyan88/A_Docker_Example/README.md

 Please send us your download link, Finnaly!

 # Acknowlegement
-The code this repository is borrowed from [Huang's work](https://github.com/Ziyan-Huang/FLARE22).
+The code of this repository is borrowed from [Huang's work](https://github.com/Ziyan-Huang/FLARE22).